RandomKings/OOP-Final-Project-semester-2/README.md

 ## How to play
 W,A,S,D to move
-P to open bag
+\n P to open bag
-Z to get on/off cycle
+\n Z to get on/off cycle
 battle controls are shown in battle screen

 ## Links